 A New Approach to Keep Trucks Moving: Infrastructure as a Service

-This is the world of Infrastructure as a Service (IaaS) — a model that’s reshaping how fleets, developers, and utilities plan and manage electrification.
+This is the world of Infrastructure as a Service (IaaS) — a model helping utilities, fleets, and local jurisdictions plan and manage electrification.

 What “Infrastructure as a Service” Means in Trucking

-The “as a Service” model is transforming how fleets access equipment, power, and infrastructure:
+The “as a Service” model is designed to transform how fleets access equipment, power, and infrastructure:

-• Charging as a Service (CaaS): Providers own, operate, and maintain the chargers.
+Charging as a Service (CaaS): Providers own, operate, and maintain the chargers.
 Fleets simply pay for energy use — by the kilowatt-hour, per session, or subscription — and avoid the hassle of managing complex charging equipment.
-This model is ideal for fleets still in the pilot phase or that are interested and able to manage development and ongoing operations.
+This model would be ideal for fleets still in the pilot phase or that are interested and able to manage development and ongoing operations.

 Electric trucks charging at Forum Mobility’s FM Harbor depot — where fleets access trucks and charging infrastructure as a service.